CrossRef/rest-api-doc/deposit_api.md

 ## Background

-CrossRef provides two deposit mechanisms for our members and manuscript system vendors.
+CrossRef provides a deposit mechanisms for our members and manuscript system vendors.
-The first is an API that can accept automated deposits of CrossRef metadata.
-This API has some deficiencies, including an inability to programatically track the status of a deposit, and an outdated system for
+The current deposit mechanism provides a URL end-point that can accept deposits of CrossRef metadata.
+However, this mechanisn has some deficiencies, including:

+- an inability to programatically track the status of a deposit
+- an outdated method of returning deposit results to a user (e-mail responses containing success or failure notices)
+- no way of programatically querying for a historic list of deposits
+- no way of programatically retrieveing previously deposited XML.

-This API attempts to address deficiencies within the current CrossRef XML deposit API.
+This docuemnt proposes a RESTful deposit API that attempts to address deficiencies within the current CrossRef XML deposit mechanism.

 ## Extension to the CrossRef REST API